near-mezze/mezze-tech-tutorial/tutorials/lottery.md

   near-account-utils: $  watch -d -n 1 "near state $CONTRACT && echo && near keys $CONTRACT"
 ```

-Terminal C should become ablaze with information regarding your Smart Contract's account id.
+Terminal C should become ablaze with information regarding your Smart Contract's `accountId`.

-You now have 2 windows monitoring your Smart Contract's state.
+You now have two windows monitoring your Smart Contract's state.

 Each terminal window has its own scope regardless if its running in the same directory as other termainals/shells.
-So, you can open 2 terminals and set $PLAYER to different values in each of those terminals, and each terminal window will only recognize the $PLAYER you set within it.
+So, you can open two terminals and set `$PLAYER` to different values in each of those terminals, and each terminal window will only recognize the specific `$PLAYER` value you set within it.

-With that in mind, let's open two more terminals in our `lottery/` directory.
+Let's keep the bash train going and open two more terminals in our `lottery/` directory.

 Set `$PLAYER` to player 1 in one terminal, and player 2 in the other terminal.